edeyneka/edeyneka.github.io/_posts/2022-04-01-preparation.md

 ### Formatting

 Make your CV look as professional as possible.
 I am a huge fan of LaTeX and OverLeaf and I prefer these tools to Word because they help to construct very good-looking and professional document.
-There are a bunch of nice CV templates: [https://www.overleaf.com/gallery/tagged/cv/page/1](https://www.overleaf.com/gallery/tagged/cv/page/1), however, you need basic LaTeX experience to use them.
+There are a bunch of nice CV templates: [hnice CV templates](https://www.overleaf.com/gallery/tagged/cv/page/1), however, you need basic LaTeX experience to use them.
 My personal opinion, spend an evening to learn how to use LaTeX and OverLeaf.
 It is really worth it!

-For Russian-speaking readers, here is a nice manual by Prof. Konstantin Vorontsov [http://www.ccas.ru/voron/download/voron05latex.pdf](http://www.ccas.ru/voron/download/voron05latex.pdf).
-For English tutorial, you can use this one [https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes).
+For Russian-speaking readers, here is [a manual by Prof. Konstantin Vorontsov](http://www.ccas.ru/voron/download/voron05latex.pdf).
+For English tutorial, you can use this one [Learn LaTeX in 30 minutes](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes).

 ### Master résumé